 Bora Yongacoglu

-My research interests are varied and interdisciplinary, but mostly revolve around learning in the presence of other strategic agents.
-My prior work focused primarily on game theory and multi-agent reinforcement learning.
+My research interests are varied and interdisciplinary, but mostly revolve around multi-agent learning and game theory.

 Research Interests: